Skip to content

 • Any regulatory change affecting your data protection obligations

 Your annual review should be a formal, documented process — not a quick read-through.
 Assign the WISP coordinator to complete a written review checklist, sign and date it, and attach it to the WISP as an appendix.
 This review record becomes part of your compliance documentation.
+For ransomware-specific considerations — an escalating threat for tax firms — see our guide on small business ransomware protection, which covers backup validation and recovery procedures worth incorporating into your WISP's technical safeguards section.
+If you are still standardizing logins, our walkthrough on how to set up two-factor authentication is a fast first win.

 Get a Professional WISP Review Before Your Next Filing Season